mitchs-dev/worklog/README.md

 1. You have installed `git` on your machine.
 2. You have configure authentication with your Git hosting service (e.g. GitHub, GitLab, Bitbucket).
+3. Your remote is configured and the name is set to `origin`.

 #### Steps